James Yorke Scarlett

-General Sir James Yorke Scarlett GCB (1 February 1799 – 6 December 1871) was a British Army officer and hero of the Crimean War who led the Charge of the Heavy Brigade during the Battle of Balaclava on 25 October 1854.
+General Sir James Yorke Scarlett GCB (1 February 1799 – 6 December 1871) was a British Army officer who served in the Crimean War.
+He led the Charge of the Heavy Brigade during the Battle of Balaclava on 25 October 1854.

 Early life

-The second son of the 1st Baron Abinger, he was born in London and educated at Eton and Trinity College, Cambridge, In 1835, he married Charlotte Anne Hargreaves, a coal heiress from Burnley, the town becoming his adopted home.
+The second son of the 1st Baron Abinger, he was born in London and educated at Eton and Trinity College, Cambridge.
+In 1835, he married Charlotte Anne Hargreaves, a coal heiress from Burnley, the town becoming his adopted home.

 Career

 Scarlett entered the army in 1818, as a cornet in the 18th Hussars; in 1830, he became a major in the 5th Dragoon Guards, whose Colonel was Sir John Slade (1762-1859).
 Slade served in the Peninsular War, where he was described as an officer of 'limited ability, lacking initiative and nearly useless' and 'that damned stupid fellow.'
 Combined with Slade's age, this resulted in Scarlett's appointment as Commanding Officer of the regiment in 1840, a post he held for nearly fourteen years.
 In 1854 he was close to retirement after an uneventful career during which he had not seen any active service.
 In this he was typical of the senior ranks of the British cavalry at the time, other than those posted to India.